ibowditch/userdocs/_build/html/_sources/administration.md.txt

 ### Deleting Members

 Don't!
 If you do, you will also delete their attendance records, which is against the law.

-To stay out of jail, make them inactive instead.
+To stay out of jail, check the **Inactive** box next to the Member's name instead.

 ### Changes to Vehicle Fleet